aws-samples/amazon-workmail-lambda-templates/workmail-hello-world-python/README.md

   --query 'Stacks[].Outputs[0].OutputValue'
 ```

-Now you can go to WorkMail console and configure an outbound rule to use your new lambda.
+Now you can go to WorkMail console and configure an outbound rule to use your new Lambda.